modehnal/GNOMETerminalAutomation/README.md

+# GNOME Terminal automation on Fedora 38 with Wayland <!-- omit from toc -->

 # Table of contents <!-- omit from toc -->
 - [Examples - TESTING LINKS - TO BE REMOVED](#examples---testing-links---to-be-removed)
 - [Introduction](#introduction)